phidatahq/phidata/cookbook/mistral/README.md

 > Note: Fork and clone this repository if needed

-## Build AI Assistants with Mistral
+## RAG AI App with Mistral & PgVector

 1. Create and activate a virtual environment